 - How accessible are they?

 - Are they used to trying out new tools and figuring out solutions on their own?
-Or they prefer to outsource solutions and avoid getting involved in the execution process?
+Or do they prefer to outsource solutions and avoid getting involved in the execution process?

 - How proficient are they?
 Do they have the skills required to use your app in a self-serve model?